-The light melody of her tired voice rang throughout the child's nursery room.
-Like a canary, Julienne's song was lovely to the ear and soothing on the spirit.
-Yet, for some unknown reason, the pleasant sound could not quiet the wails of the baby in her arms.
+Her voice rang throughout the child's nursery room.
+Soft like a canary, Julienne's song was lovely to the ear and soothing on the spirit.
+Yet the pleasant sound could not quiet the wails of the baby in her arms.

-The beautiful young woman appeared every bit like the new wife and new mother that she was.
+The beautiful young woman appeared every bit like the new mother that she was.
 She wore her silver-blonde hair pulled up in a ponytail and out of the child's grasp, where it fell into tangled mass of curls down her back.
 Her pale, angular face was complete with small purple bags under her eyes and a ragged expression.
 One, she felt, seemed to be permanent these days.†

-Julienne Macnair glanced down at the child and started to bounce her up and down in her arms, thinking that the constant motion would ease the newborn's cries to silence.
+Julienne Macnair glanced down at the child and bounced her up and down in her arms, thinking that the constant motion would ease her newborn's cries to silence.
 But the action did not help the exhausted mother any.
-For her daughter's features were still scrunched up in anguish, and her tiny hands and feet did not stop squirming underneath the pink blanket.
+Her daughter's features were still scrunched up in anguish, and her tiny hands and feet did not stop squirming underneath the pink blanket.

-Silently, Julienne wished that both her voice and the bouncing would make her child feel calmer.
-And, more importantly, make her child feel the need to take her nap; so that her mother could finally take the one she desired so badly.
+Julienne wished that her sining and the bouncing would make her child feel calmer.
+And, more importantly, make her child take her nap; so that her mother could finally take the one she desired so badly.
 But she just could not seem to stop the child's tears from falling, or the screeching from escaping out of the child's mouth.

 "Safe here at home," she sang.
-Her voice was dwindling weaker with each fleeting note.
+Her voice was dwindling weaker with each note.

-Now that she had a little one of her own, and her sister-in-law had popped her nephew out earlier this month, Julienne could not help but wonder just how her mother had done it, raising two children.
-She almost felt guilty for putting her mother through her rebellious age.
+Now that she had a little one of her own, and her sister-in-law had popped her nephew, Draco, out earlier this month, Julienne could not help but wonder just how her mother had done it, raising two children.
+She almost felt guilty for how she's ignored her mother for the last two years.

 Almost being the key word.

-She had learned far too many valuable things in life from her rebellion than she would ever care to feel guilty for.
+She had learned far too many valuable things in life that her mother disproved of.
 Things that she would gladly pass onto her daughter, instead of the foolish pureblood ideals she had been force fed as a child.

 "Someday you'll have the world for your own," she continued, but her voice was not steady or soothing anymore.
 The sound was beginning to fade and turn weak, just like its owner.

-An anxious expression lingered on Julienne's face as she thought about all the times she had been kept her awake since her daughter's birth, which was barely two weeks ago.
-She continued to bounce the baby girl in her arms as she begun to pace around the room, hoping that maybe by moving around the child would stop screaming its head off.
+An anxious expression lingered on her face as she thought about all the times she didn't sleep since her daughter's birth, which was barely two weeks ago.
+She bounced her baby and paced around the room, hoping the motion would stop the screaming.
 But that attempt was just as futile as the rest.
+"W-Wah!"

 "I'm not cut out for this," she sighed.
 Her strained voice came out as only a pathetic whisper, which stopped her from picking up the song again.
 She was fighting back her tears of stress and exhaustion from not only the child, but from all the other changes that had occurred over the last year.

-She felt like the light pink walls were starting to close in on her.
-All of the cloth diapers, rattles, teething rings, blankets, and rocking basinet with matching rocking chair for mummy were growing bigger and bigger too.
-Julienne felt both lost and claustrophobic in all the accessories a new mother and her baby could need.
-Like she couldn't breathe with all these foreign mothering objects surrounding her; trapping her in a complex maze of stuffed toys and bottles.
+The isolation from the rest of world often played tricks on her mind.
+Where she felt like the light pink walls close in on her.
+And the cloth diapers, rattles, teething rings, blankets, and rocking basinet with matching rocking chair for mummy would grow bigger too.
+Making her feel claustrophobic in all the accessories a new mother and her baby could need.
+She couldn't breathe with all these foreign mothering objects surrounding her; trapping her in a complex maze of stuffed toys and bottles.
 They were caving in on her, burying her beneath their constant presence.

-She couldn't handle it anymore.
-This wasn't the life she had wanted for herself.
-She just wanted out; to be free of the shiny metal cage that she considered her life.
+She couldn't handle it anymore!
+This wasn't the life she had envisioned for herself.
+She just wanted out; to be free of her gilded cage.
 But she knew that she could not escape its bindings, for she was in too deep with a daughter and a husband now.
 Thinking about all of her suppressed feelings caused tears to swell up in her crystal blue eyes.

 Quickly, they flooded over, and plummeted down to the soft carpet without a sound, joining the ones left by her daughter earlier.

-, she thought, as she tried to stop her tears from running freely, so they would not startle her baby.
-Her breath remained hitched and her pulse quick as she stared down into the bassinet; anticipating a screech or something.
-But no sounds of anger or fidget of annoyance came from her daughter, instead the newborn only yawned in comfort.
+Any second now, she thought, as she tried to stop her tears from running freely, so they would not startle her baby.
+Her pulse quickened as she stared down into the bassinet; anticipating a screech or something.
+But no sounds of anger or fidget of annoyance came from her daughter, instead she yawned in comfort.
 Julienne was almost positive that there was no way that her little Illyana was actually going to take a nap without any further complaints.

 Staring down into her child's small eyes, which were so similar to her own in color, she knew that both her daughter's silence and light eye color couldn't last very long.
-For she was pretty sure that the clear blue would turn into her husband's dark brown, since the fact was that a child's eye color usually changed a few months after birth...or so her mother told her anyway.
+For she was pretty sure that the clear blue would turn into her husband's dark brown, since the fact was that a child's eye color usually changed a few months after birth...or so her mother told her anyway at the birth.

 If she was to leave, her daughter would fall as easy prey to the trappings of the world she knew was wrong.
 She would not stand any sort of chance of a free life with the wolves of the Dark Lord's still circling around her family, and her brother's family.
 Julienne was going to take it upon herself to stay and protect her daughter, by equipping her with the abilities to break free and to leave.

-Also, just a warning this will contain spoilers from the 7th book along with a few minor deviations.
+The rest of this story will contain spoilers from the 7th book along with a few minor deviations.
 The most obvious deviation, and really the only one, is Julienne's existence and any other Malfoys I create from here.
-The rest of the story will follow canon and could be seen as the Slytherin DH-companion if you would like ;)
+Otherwise 'Inside Death' could be seen as a possible Slytherin DH-companion if you would like ;)